yogithasivakumar/FocusZen/README.md

 # 1. Overview

-This project appears to be a web-based application, likely a personal utility or tool, with features for user interaction, content display, and potentially AI-driven summarization.
-The presence of multiple HTML files (`index.html`, `login.html`, `summarize.html`, `timer.html`, `about.html`, `history.html`), along with client-side JavaScript (`script.js`) and CSS (`style.css`), indicates a frontend user interface.
-A backend server, handled by `index.js`, provides API functionality, including user authentication (`POST /login`).
-The `gemini.js` file and `summarize.html` strongly suggest integration with an AI model for text summarization capabilities.
-Other features like a `timer.html` and `alarm.mp3` hint at a time management or reminder utility.
-Recent commit history indicates a focus on documentation generation, with earlier development of content.
+This project appears to be a web-based application focused on productivity, likely incorporating a timer, summarization features, and user authentication.
+The presence of `login.html`, `timer.html`, `summarize.html`, and `history.html` suggests a multi-functional user interface.
+Client-side logic is handled by `script.js` and styling by `style.css`.
+The application uses `index.js` as its backend server to manage API requests, including user login.
+The `gemini.js` file indicates integration with an external AI service, possibly for the summarization feature, while `alarm.mp3` is likely used for timer notifications.

 ---